Enjoy one of Surrey's finest public gardens year-round.

 Original plantings included a Rhododendron Bed, Heather Bed, Conifer Bed and several mixed horticultural areas.
 Little expansion took place until 1989, when funds became available to proceed with a Native Walk featuring plants of the Pacific Northwest, a watercourse and pond.

 Framing the garden entrance from the main park area is a massive gateway constructed of Western Red Cedar.
-Its style is taken from that of the Coastal Indian Longhouses.
 From the pedestrian bridge spanning King Creek, salmon may be viewed as they return to spawn in November of each year.

 The collection of plant material is divided into various groupings including Rhododendrons, Azaleas, Heather and Heaths.
 Other plantings include a Woodland Bed, Cottage Garden, Ornamental Grass Collection and a Shade Garden.